Irish Open Golf Betting Tips

 I will be looking for good ball strikers, ideally with a low flight, and who are capable of going low.
 This will be an event that someone needs to go out and win.
 Pars will not be enough.

 Year | Winner | Score 2020 | John Catlin | -10 2019 | Jon Rahm | -16 2018 | Russell Knox | -14 2017 | John Rahm | -24 2016 | Rory McIlroy | -12

 The Market Leaders

-Following a rolling profit of 463 points in 2019, I am looking for an even better 2020.
-Each week I will pick between 2 to 4 selections at each event on the European and PGA Tours, and suggest a suitable staking plan.
+Following a rolling profit of 300 points for the 2019 & 2020 seasons, I am looking for a great 2021, and have some fantastic bets lined up for events throughout the year on both the PGA and European Tours.
+Each week I will pick between 2 to 4 selections at each event, and suggest a suitable staking plan.